- Fertility & Reproductive Systems

 Statement: "You may be too old to have kids."

 What we're thinking: Thank you!
 There's always room to feel more inadequate than I already feel!
-First of all this is just rude.
+First of all, this is just rude.
 Second, as long as a woman hasn't gone through menopause there is a possibility she can get pregnant.
 Again, the woman who has been through the infertility journey has been through enough, she doesn't need to be reminded that she's not getting any younger!

 Statement: "It wasn't God's plan for you or wasn't meant to be."

 What we're thinking: So I wasn't meant to have children but the couple on the news who murdered their child was?
 For all we know, you may be right.
-Maybe God, the universe, who or whatever has something else in store for us.
+Maybe God or the universe, or whatever has something else in store for us.
 But ever hear of the expression "the heart wants what the heart wants?"
 Allow your friend to grieve, be angry or complain, they need to feel this way right now.
 They may be consumed with the fact that seemingly less responsible and deserving people are able to have what they can't have, this statement will only add insult to injury.

 Ok...So What DO I Say?